 Exploring a cloud provider.
 Some organizations use a hybrid approach to evaluate a potential public cloud migration.
 An IT team can experiment with cloud tools on a small scale and learn how to work with the cloud provider before committing to a full public cloud adoption.

 What are the challenges and disadvantages of hybrid cloud?

 Despite these benefits, there are hybrid cloud challenges to consider.

 Compatibility.
 On-premises and public cloud environments work together in a hybrid cloud approach, but they are not fully compatible and not easily synchronized.
 For example, the back-end data center component of a hybrid cloud application cannot respond as quickly as the front-end public cloud component.
 This causes latency problems and other complexities.

 Data handling.
 Improper data placement and movement in a hybrid cloud can create security and cost challenges.
 To secure data in transit, encrypt all traffic.
 Populate data in the right environment to avoid moving data across cloud environments and triggering cloud network and egress fees.
 Ensure that necessary workloads reside in public cloud storage to avoid unnecessary transfers and prevent spikes in charges.

 Private cloud maintenance.
-A hybrid cloud's on-premises or private cloud component requires substantial investment, maintenance and expertise.
-Implementation of additional software such as databases, helpdesk systems and other tools can further complicate a private cloud.
+A hybrid cloud's on-premises or private cloud component requires substantial investment, maintenance and expertise, as it's basically a dedicated part of the local data center.
+Implementation of additional software, such as databases, help desk systems and other tools, can further complicate a private cloud.
 Proper data planning, public cloud security tools and investment in employee training and cloud certifications can help smooth a hybrid cloud adoption.